 mod_gzip_item_exclude rspheader ^Content-Encoding:.*gzip.*

 Now, you will see a better page speed and loading time.
-If you have an old hosting server with outdated Php and version, then, you should think about a modern hosting server, to be able to compress your site files and optimize your pages for better loading time.
+If you have an old hosting server with an outdated PHP version, then, you should think about a modern hosting server, to be able to compress your site files and optimize your pages for better loading time.